grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dd>
 </dl>

-<p>The men complain that it's been months, even years, since the front with the Commonwealth has moved.
+<p>The men complain that it&#39;s been months, even years, since the front with the Commonwealth has moved.
 They say this grim war is a farce, and the Black Griffins might be camped here for many moons to come.</p>

 <dl>
 <dt>Biron</dt>